-Multiplex PCR amplification and allele specific primer extension analyses using the MassARRAY[®] System were used to identify certain recurrent variants that are complex in nature or are present in low copy repeats.
+Multiplex PCR amplification and single-base pair probe extension analyses using the Agena Bioscience iPlex Pro chemistry on a MassARRAY[®] System were used to identify certain recurrent variants that are complex in nature or are present in low copy repeats.
 Rare sequence variants may interfere with assay performance.